xStrom/ChatGen/README.md

-# ChatGen
+# EzTwitch

-This is a simple little script I wrote to help a friend render some Twitch VOD chats.
+This is a simple little script I wrote to help a friend with downloading Twitch VODs and their chats.

 ## Requirements